Skip to main content

 Sfenj

-Moroccan doughnuts - light, airy, chewy fried dough rings with a slightly crispy exterior and soft interior.
-Served plain, dusted with sugar, or drizzled with honey.
+Moroccan doughnuts: chewy rings of fried dough, crisp at the edge and soft inside.
+Eaten plain, dusted with sugar, or drizzled with honey.

 vegetarianveganContains: Wheat